Ceelog/phpdoc-en/src/functions/anonymous.md

     object(Test)#1 (0) {
     }

-Output of the above example in PHP 5.3:

-    Notice: Undefined variable: this in script.php on line 8 NULL

-As of PHP 5.4.0, when declared in the context of a class, the current class is automatically bound to it, making *$this* available inside of the function's scope.
+When declared in the context of a class, the current class is automatically bound to it, making *$this* available inside of the function's scope.
 If this automatic binding of the current class is not wanted, then
 <a href="/functions/anonymous.html#functions.anonymous-functions.static" class="link">static anonymous functions</a>
 may be used instead.

 ### Static anonymous functions

-As of PHP 5.4, anonymous functions may be declared statically.
+Anonymous functions may be declared statically.
 This prevents them from having the current class automatically bound to them.
 Objects may also not be bound to them at runtime.

 **Example \#6 Attempting to use *$this* inside a static anonymous function**